 Penman questions Chief Secretary to the PM on how civil servants can trust they won’t be scapegoated by ministers for taking risks

-As reported in Financial Times and The Guardian, the FDA has responded to a series of civil service reforms announced by Chancellor of the Duchy of Lancaster and Chief Secretary to the Prime Minister Darren Jones MP, as part of the government’s approach to modernising the service.
+As reported in the Financial Times, The Guardian and Civil Service World, the FDA has responded to a series of civil service reforms announced by Chancellor of the Duchy of Lancaster and Chief Secretary to the Prime Minister Darren Jones MP, as part of the government’s approach to modernising the service.

 These include reforming the performance management system for senior civil servants to provide fewer but higher bonuses for high achievers, a call for civil servants to innovate and take greater risks. and the establishment of a new National School of Government and Public Services.